 “Pakistan which was created in the name of Islam will continue to survive only if it sticks to Islam.
 That is why I consider the introduction of [an] Islamic system as an essential prerequisite for the country.” – Muhammad Zia-ul-Haq

-As the 6th president of Pakistan, Muhammad Zia-ul-Haq became noted for his Islamization of Pakistan, supporting numerous drastic measures during his 11-year tenure.
-In 1985, three years before his presidency ended due to a plane crash, he declared the garment sari inappropriate and un-Islamic.
+As the 6th president of Pakistan, Muhammad Zia-ul-Haq became notorious for his Islamization of Pakistan, taking numerous drastic measures during his 11-year tenure.
+In 1985, three years before his presidency ended, he declared the garment sari inappropriate and un-Islamic.
 The president would prohibit it for “government personnel and television presenters while discouraging ordinary” citizens from wearing it.
-He would also briefly ban dance till a group of performers would convince him otherwise.
-Though these bans happened decades ago, they continue to impact Pakistani culture.
+He would also ban dance and non patriotic music.
+Though saris were once familiar in the Karachi and Sindh provinces and dance and music were deeply embedded in Pakistani culture, the same could not be said after Zia-ul-Haq’s presidency.

 These events bring us to “Pasoori,” the headlining image of this article.
 In the song “Pasoori,” Sheema Kermani, the dancer quoted in the above paragraph, is depicted dancing while wearing a yellow sari.
 While many appreciated the dance and her seniority, there is much more to her story than one musical appearance at 72.
 Kermani was one of the many Pakistani dancers affected by President Muhammad Zia-ul-Haq’s bans.
 While most fled or stopped practicing their arts, Kermani remained the only dancer in Pakistan for the duration of the ban.
 She continued learning and taught many students throughout her life, even telling the media nobody can stop music and dance after performing a dhamal the day after a suicide bombing in 2017.
 She also started ‘Tehrik-e-Niswan,’ advocating for women’s rights.
 Her most recent covered performance is “Pasoori.”